 A mother and advocate for women of color issues, and longtime member of the national writers of color network VONA, Sharline holds a business degree from Rutgers University and a master’s in journalism from Columbia University’s Graduate School of Journalism.

-Lulie serves as Democracy in Color's Staff Attorney and Project Specialist.
+Lulie serves as Democracy in Color's Staff Attorney and Chief of Staff.
 She is a member of the State Bar of California.
 She holds law degrees from The Sorbonne- Paris 1 as well as the Institut d’Etudes Politiques de Paris – Sciences Po, and Berkeley Law- Boalt Hall.
 She is trilingual, speaking Spanish, English and French fluently, has worked extensively in Italian and Portuguese and is conversational in German and Hebrew.

 Prior to joining Democracy in Color, Lulie interned at the State of Texas’s Department of Economic Development, specifically, the European and Middle Eastern Affairs Department, in Austin.
 She was a legal trainee at Abogados Alicia Osés Torras in Barcelona Spain, a law firm specializing in International Law and Immigration Law, as well as in Fieldfisher’s Mergers and Acquisitions Department in Paris, France.
 Lulie is also Staff Attorney and Project Specialist at PowerPAC+ a social justice organization dedicated to building a multiracial political coalition.